conor-mccaffrey/numpy_random/README.md

-Give a fluid description of each parameter - play with them Look in PCG64 and how it differs from Marsienne Twister
+Give a fluid description of each parameter - play with them Look in PCG64 and how it differs from Marsienne Twister you also need to discuss the BitGenerator as well

 # References to use